 - Healthy Working UK

 - Improving Working Lives - Child Care Advice

 - Returning to Work FIT FAQs

-Each Trainee is entitled to twenty five days holiday a year, this is pro-rata for those who work less than a year and the number of days will be calculated pro-rata for those that work less than full time.
+Each Trainee is entitled to twenty seven days holiday a year plus bank holidays, this is pro-rata for those who work less than a year and the number of days will be calculated pro-rata for those that work less than full time.
 Trainees who, as a result of their longer service in the NHS, are on pay scale 03 and above are entitled to an extra five days leave.